Honorary Positions and Degrees Policy

 Honorary positions and honorary degrees provide AC with the opportunity to recognise exceptional achievement and acknowledge significant and eminent contributions to scholarship, professional practice and service to AC and the broader community.
 They are designed to be mutually beneficial to AC and to the academics who serve in the roles and will also reflect the commitment of AC to equality and diversity.
 All recipients of honorary positions or honorary degrees will reflect and represent the values of AC in an exemplary manner.

-- current staff (except in some instances Professional Fellow and Fellow of the College);
+current staff (except in some instances Professional Fellow, University College Chair, and Fellow);

 AC recognises the following honorary degrees and honorary positions:

 The purpose of the Honorary Doctorate is to recognise an individual who has achieved eminence in an area of education or research, or is distinguished by eminent service to the community.
 These achievements must be well beyond the usual expectations of the nominee’s usual role and responsibility.
-For the purposes of this Honorary Degree, eminent achievement may be evidenced by (for example):
+For the purposes of this honorary award, eminent achievement may be evidenced by (for example):

 An honorary award is not a qualification that is recognised by the Australian Qualifications Framework and as such the title ‘Doctor’ should not be used by those who hold an honorary award.
-For honorary doctorates awarded in a particular discipline, the postnominal is preceded by ‘Hon.D’, for example, 'Hon.Min AC'.
+AC awards the following: DBus (honoris causa), DLitt (honoris causa), DMin (honoris causa), DTh, and EdD (honoris causa).
+For honorary doctorates awarded in a particular discipline, the postnominal is preceded by ‘Hon.D’, for example, 'Hon.DMin AC'.
 All notification documentation issued to the recipient will specify that the award is honorary.

 An Honorary Associate or Honorary Professor will:

-- be likely to make a significant contribution to the teaching, professional and/or scholarship activities of the College;
+be likely to make a significant contribution to the teaching, professional and/or scholarship activities of AC;

-Honorary Associate and Honorary Professor appointments are unpaid.
-The position does not preclude payment for sessional teaching, guest speaking or other activities.
+Honorary faculty appointments are unpaid.
+The position does not preclude payment for sessional teaching, HDR supervision, guest speaking or other activities.
 AC will provide access and use of faculty and administration areas, as well as library and research resources as appropriate.

-The purpose of these honorary positions is to recognise distinguished contributions to areas covered by the AC vision and mission or exceptional service to the College..
+The purpose of these honorary positions is to recognise distinguished contributions to areas covered by the AC vision and mission or exceptional service to AC.
 This service must be well beyond the usual expectations of the nominee’s usual role and responsibility.

 This may be evidenced by (for example):

-- promotion of the academic purposes of the College or of facilitating those purposes in any particular activity of the College;
+promotion of the academic purposes of AC or of facilitating those purposes in any particular activity of AC;

 While the positions are unpaid this does not preclude payment for sessional teaching, guest speaking, research supervision or other activities.
 AC will provide access and use of faculty and administration areas, as well as library and research resources as appropriate.

-Professorial Fellows of the College will be entitled to use the title “Professor”.
+Professorial Fellows will be entitled to use the title “Professor”.

-The honorary position of Emeritus Professor may be conferred upon retired AC academic staff holding the title of Professor who have given distinguished service to the College.
+The honorary position of Emeritus Professor may be conferred upon retired AC academic staff holding the title of Professor who have given distinguished service to AC.
 A period of service of at least five years is normally required for a person to be eligible for consideration.

-Conferral of the Honorary Position of Emeritus Professor will occur when the academic staff member retires or leaves the employ of the College.
-The title will not normally be conferred upon an academic staff member who resigns from the College to take up a post at another higher education institution.
+Conferral of the honorary position of Emeritus Professor will occur when the academic staff member retires or leaves the employ of AC.
+The title will not normally be conferred upon an academic staff member who resigns from AC to take up a post at another higher education institution.

 An honorary position or honorary degree may be withdrawn by Council at any time if it is in the best interest of AC.
 The person will be informed of the withdrawal in writing.
 There is no appeal process to the decision of the Council.